scratchfoundation/scratch-link/README.md

 | macOS | 10.15 "Catalina"
 | Windows | Windows 10 build 17763

+The Windows version requires the Windows App Runtime version 1.2, and will install it automatically if possible.

+Manual installation is available here: https://apps.microsoft.com/store/detail/9P7VS8XHG9G5

 ## Using Scratch Link with Scratch 3.0

 To use Scratch Link with Scratch 3.0: